Peak Power & Main Fuse Calculator

 How peak power, current and fuse relate

-Current follows from the power and the supply; the main fuse is the next standard rating above the peak current:
+Current follows from real power, supply and power factor; the main fuse is the next standard rating above the peak current:

 Peak power, current and fuse